etiennestuder/teamcity-build-scan-plugin/README.md

 ### Gradle Builds

-1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:
+1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create three configuration parameters:

    - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
    - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply